Please Enable JavaScript in your Browser to Visit this Site.

 Bornholm Map.jpg

-The Bornholm folk costume is famous for its two distinctive types of headgear:
+The Bornholm folk costume is famous for its three distinctive types of headgear:

-a.Nølle: Derived from a hairstyle for upper-class French women, this headgear features flowers and stiffened white fabric (see images below).
+a.Nølle: Derived from a hairstyle for upper-class French women, this headgear features silk flowers and stiffened white fabric or lace that was pleated and stiffened, sometimes into "pipes" (see images below).
 The nølle featured red silk flowers for celebrations and bIack ones for mourning.
 In some respects, the nølle is similar to the Fanø wedding dress headgear.

 b.
-"Tied on Itself" (På Sig Bundet): quite distinctive as it goes quite far down the forehead.
-Many pins were used to secure the bonnet to the head, and it was a rather complicated matter to put it on.
+"Tied on Itself" (på-sig-bund-det): quite distinctive as it goes quite far down the forehead.
+Many pins were used to secure the embroidered silk or cotton bonnet to the head, and it was a rather complicated matter to put it on.
+It had a white ribbon under the chin.
+Over the bonnet sat tulle or lace.

 Bornholm 2b.jpg